 Premium or coverage considerations (by the policyholder or the insurance company) may affect whether vandalism or sprinkler leakage claims would continue to be covered.

-Again, we stress that building owners should keep their insurance agents informed of the occupancy conditions in their property so proper coverage can be continued under the policy.
+Again, we stress that building owners should keep their insurance agents informed of the occupancy conditions in their property so proper vacant building insurance coverage can be continued under the policy.